 If your injuries have prevented you from working for over three days, your employer must accept your claim or begin temporary disability benefits within 14 days.

 Otherwise, they must offer you a written explanation of why your claim is being refused or delayed while an investigation is conducted (along with any information they may still require).

 Within 30 days of being notified of your injuries, your employer must also submit a Form IC45 to the IWCC if your injury has limited your work time to three days.

 Common reasons for denying a workers’ compensation claim include failing to notify your employer of an injury within 45 days or failing to prove that the injury or illness was caused by and occurred in the course of your employment.

-In contentious cases, the Workers’ Compensation Commission recommends that the majority of employers and employees get legal counsel.
+The Workers’ Compensation Commission recommends that most employers and employees get legal counsel in contentious cases.
 A lawyer can facilitate settlement negotiations and/or request a formal hearing.
 A lawyer can also assist in preparing evidence for a claim’s trial or deliberations.

-Whether you need a lawyer to file a dispute or represent your claim to expedite filing, it’s a good idea to schedule a consultation.
+Whether you need a lawyer to file a dispute or represent your claim to expedite filing, scheduling a consultation is a good idea.
 In Illinois, contact Malman Law to learn more about your rights in Chicago when filing a workers’ compensation claim.
 Call (312) 629-0099 right away.

 Malman Law’s founder Attorney Steven Malman has over 30 years of experience handling personal injury, nursing home, medical malpractice, truck accidents, car accidents, premises liability, construction, and workers’ compensation cases in Chicago, IL.